-Cultivates and develops the potential of young (K-3) students through purposeful and intentional differentiated curriculum and instruction.
+Cultivates and develops the potential of young (K-3) students with early intervention and talent development opportunities through purposeful and intentional differentiated curriculum and instruction.

-District Response: Lexington City Schools' have a Nurture program for students in grades K-3 and are clustered in groups of at least three in the elementary schools.
+The Lexington City Schools district has a Nurture program for students in grades K-3 who are clustered in groups of at least three in the elementary schools.
+The following information is on LCS Nurture Program Placement Record: